-Calder Valley Fell Runners celebrates its twenty fifth year in 2011 and we have come a long way since a small band of renegade runners shared a pint and chatted about creating a club dedicated to their fondness of running on the open fell.
-This year three of our senior members and one of our juniors were selected to run for England and Great Britain.
+Calder Valley Fell Runners celebrated its 30th year in 2016 and we have come a long way since a small band of renegade runners shared a pint and chatted about creating a club dedicated to their fondness of running on the open fell.
+We’ve had members who’ve been selected to run for Yorkshire, England and Great Britain.
 As well as these individual achievements, our club has enjoyed national success for our men’s, lady’s and veteran’s teams, as well as a string of victories in relay events; all testimony to the team ethos that our club embodies.

 With a base in Mytholmroyd, we meet every Tuesday for pack runs and specific training sessions, with lots of other social runs, training sessions and recces organised by individual members.
 Whatever your level, there is always a group you can run with or a session you can benefit from.
-We also attracts triathletes, adventures racers, mountain bikers, cyclists and climbers who enjoy the craic of running or racing with others.
-We really believe in putting something back into the sport we enjoy and organise a number of races each year, from the out-and-back three mile “Wicken Hill Whizz” in midsummer to the twenty mile epic “Wadsworth Trog” in the depths of winter.
+We are NOT an elite club for fast runners only but do have some elite members.
+We also attracts triathletes, adventures racers, mountain bikers, road cyclists and climbers who enjoy the craic of running or racing with others.
+We really believe in putting something back into the sport we enjoy and organise a number of races each year, from the fantastic Coiners 7 miler in May to the twenty mile epic “Wadsworth Trog” in the depths of winter.
 Away from the racing scene, we have a growing number of club members who have successfully completed the “Bob Graham Round” as well as other similar personal challenges.

-With a membership of about one hundred and sixty members and a flourishing junior section, our club caters for and welcomes all standards of runners of all ages from social joggers to international racers.
+With a membership of over two hundred members and a flourishing junior section, our club caters for and welcomes all standards of runners of all ages from steady runners to international racers.

 What’s Fell Running all about?